MEMORY IS ANTICIPATION IN REVERSE - MEETINGS OF FORM AND ATTITUDE

 1) Take a paper to write down or draw all of your observations.

-2) A way to start this research is through obvious observations that first hit the eye, for example the object's size, outer shape and material.
-From that alone, you can put into question why it has those exact properties, and why it isn‘t bigger, smaller, sharper etc. as these qualities are usually linked to some kind of function or practise.
+2) A way to start this train of thought is through obvious observations that hit the eye, such as the object's size, outer shape and material.
+From that you can put into question why it has those exact properties, and why it isn‘t bigger, smaller, sharper etc. as these qualities must be linked to some kind of history, function or practice.

-3) Next, think about these practises: The social side of how the object is handled and perceived (including how it is stored, transported, mounted, presented, as well as symbolic forms and graphic representations on and of the object).
+3) Next, think of these practices and the social aspects behind its production and consumption.
+This may includes how it is handled, stored, transported, mounted, presented and perceived, as well as symbolic forms and graphic representations on and of the object.

 4) In the back of your head, always be aware of the means of production: In any complex, multi-resourced and globally spread production process, strict decisions and adjustments are part of the game, as all involved parties want to be satisfied.
 These decisions, even when they are considered to be marginal, often end up having a huge impact on the final characteristics of an object, or better, the product.
 Inter-corporational decisions try to find balance between lower costs and a better product, but they usually limit the object in some way, making it more restrictive, less accessible, depending on circumstances, shorten its longevity, etc.